jacobandreas/writing/_posts/2012-10-24-storeys-end.md

 <img src="attachments/storeys-end-1.jpg" />

-76 Storey's Way, now "Hostel V" in official college records, was once (more vividly) known as "Storey's End".
+76 Storey's Way, now "Hostel V" to the bedders, was once more vividly known as "Storey's End".
 In those days it belonged to Ludwig Wittgenstein's doctor; Wittgenstein himself lived here during the final three months of his life, and is buried in a cemetary just around the corner.